Capital punishment by the United States military: War of Independence

 The application of military law by the Continental Army was governed under 69 Articles of War adopted by the Second Continental Congress on 30 June 1775.
-In the 18th Century, capital punishment was a common and accepted punishment in European armies for a range of offences and the American Articles of War were no exception to this practice.
+In the 18th century, capital punishment was a common and accepted punishment in European armies for a range of offenses and the American Articles of War were no exception to this practice.
 General George Washington was said to have "approved hundreds of death sentences by either hanging or firing squad".
-Mutiny could be dealt with in a harsh manner, as occurred at Pompton New Jersey in January 1781, where three soldiers (one being reprieved at the last minute) were selected to be shot from among a large group of mutineers.
+Mutiny could be dealt with in a harsh manner, as occurred at Pompton, New Jersey in January 1781, where three soldiers (one being reprieved at the last minute) were selected to be shot from among a large group of mutineers.
 The firing squad was ordered to be composed of their fellow mutineers.
 Nevertheless, reprieves were not uncommon and it was not out of the ordinary for such reprieves to arrive at the last minute.
 Summary executions on the battlefield were also specifically authorized.
 Four days after the American defeat at the Battle of Brandywine in September 1777, General Washington issued general orders which stated the following:

-"Brigadiers and Officers commanding regiments are also to post some good officers in the rear, to keep the men in order, and if in time of action, any man, who is not wounded, whether he has arms or not, turns his back upon the enemy and attempts to run away, or retreats before orders are given for it, those officers are to instantly to put him to death.
-The man does not deserve to live who basely flies, breaks his solemn engagements, and betrays his country".
+Brigadiers and Officers commanding regiments are also to post some good officers in the rear, to keep the men in order, and if in time of action, any man, who is not wounded, whether he has arms or not, turns his back upon the enemy and attempts to run away, or retreats before orders are given for it, those officers are to instantly to put him to death.
+The man does not deserve to live who basely flies, breaks his solemn engagements, and betrays his country.